 When was the last time you felt boredom?
 I was presented with that question and didn’t have an answer for it.
 It’s been such a long time without feeling bored that I don’t remember how that feels.
 Boredom became so uncomfortable that I appealed to my phone to not handle it.
 I didn’t realize that experiencing boredom is an important thing to do.
 Many people call it meditation nowadays, but I think the industry has misled that term and made us believe that playing a 5 minutes audio on an app is meditation That’s just pausing the chaos, and noise around us for 5 minutes, which will slap our face afterward.
 We are offered with tons of options to celebrate our achievement by sharing the disconnection with the world on social networks.
 That’s not meditation, that’s a product.
 I tried to find more of those moments.
 I’m glad that we moved into a new apartment with a balcony.
 I got one of those beach chairs, and I can lay on it looking at the sky, and the planes landing in Berlin.
 No phone, computer, talk, or thoughts whatsoever.
 I do the same thing when I’m on the public transport or riding my bike.
 I let my thoughts wander, I look at the things around me, the people, the buildings, nature, everything.

-Last but not least, I was introduced to the notion of emotional intelligence, something I hadn’t heard before about.
+Last but not least, I was introduced to the notion of emotional intelligence, something I hadn’t heard about before.
 I used to think that one becomes successful in life by working on its intellect.
 That’s not necessarily true, because there’s another intelligence, the emotional, that we are not told about and thus barely work on.
-It’s been proved that having good emotional intelligence is crucial to be emotionally stable and make great decisions in life.
+It’s been proven that having good emotional intelligence is crucial to being emotionally stable and making great decisions in life.
 When I reflected on the intelligence I had worked on the last few years I realized that it was mainly the intellectual one.
-As a consequence, when I was presented with hard and deep emotions, I felt overwhelmed, responded fast and often without reasoning about it.
+As a consequence, when I was presented with hard and deep emotions, I felt overwhelmed, responded fast and often without reasoning.

 Reasoning about my thinking, emotions, and time management has significantly improved my life.
 Work is no longer my main focus, and I don’t let it invade other areas of my life.
 I learned how to make better decisions and deal with emotions that used to affect me.
 All of that thanks to the professional help of a psychologist that understands how we, humans, think and behave.
 Our brain 🧠 is a muscle which we need to take care of.
 Take care of it ❤️, take care of yourself.